 - Attention Autism

+- Emotion Coaching

-- TEACCH
+- Zones of Regulation

 - Sensory Integration

 - Social Stories

 - AAC

 - PECS

+- Talking Mats

 - Speech & Language Therapy

 - PROACT SCIPr-UK®

 Some of our students have additional needs such as epilepsy, dyslexia, ADHD etc. Relevant staff are trained in the administration of medication, first aid, epilepsy awareness.